iiasa/CWatM/docu/sourcecode.rst

         Community WATer Model
         --------------------------------------------------

-Modules of CWATM
+Modules of CWatM
 ----------------

-The source code of CWATM has a modular structure.
+The source code of CWatM has a modular structure.
 Modules for data handling, output, reading as parsing the setting files are in the **management_modules** folder.

 | Modules for hydrological processes e.g. snow, soil, groundwater etc. are located in the folder **hydrological_modules**.
 | The kinematic routing and the C++ routines (for speeding up the computational time) are in the folder **hydrological_modules/routing_reservoirs**.
-| Fig. 1 shows the modules of CWATM and their connections
+| Fig. 1 shows the modules of CWatM and their connections
-| Fig. 2 shows a profile with of the workflow and timing of CWATM.
+| Fig. 2 shows a profile with of the workflow and timing of CWatM.

 .. graphviz::